 3. Some files do not have meta data or MIME headers.
-For those files, the DLP Gateway assumes that the encoding of the original message or file is the default encoding of the gateway.
-A log message is written to \$DLPDIR/log/dlpe problem files.log:
+For those files, the DLP Gateway assumes that the encoding of the original message or file is the default encoding of the Security Gateway.
+A log message is written to \$DLPDIR/log/dlpe_problem_files.log